jamesplease/lrud/README.md

 ### `FocusStore`

 > ⚠️ Heads up: the API of the FocusStore is considered to be internal.
-We strongly discourage you from calling
+We strongly discourage you from accessing properties or calling
 > methods on the FocusStore directly!

 An object that represents the store that contains all of the state related to what is in focus.